rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 -----
 #### `int tile_light(int elevation, int tileNum)`
-- Returns light intensity at the given tile in range from 0 to 65536.
+- Returns light intensity at the given tile in the range of 0 to 65536.

 -----
 #### `object obj_blocking_line(object objFrom, int tileTo, int blockingType)`